True Detective الموسم 1: حين تتحول الشكوك إلى ملف قرار

 Clean phrases that are difficult to fight:

-These lines don’t “sound fancy.”
+These lines do not sound decorative.
 They sound like someone who owns the room.

 Direct: We don’t know what’s happening.